Updated: Mar 11

 Are you protected?

 There is a misconception among foreign community in Ukraine that citizens of the USA, EU, Canada and other developed countries are safe from being expelled and banned because Ukraine want them to stay here and spend their money in Ukraine.
 This belief is totally wrong!

-For example, on the official website of the State Migration Service of Ukraine you can find many such stories, to name a few:
+For example, on the official websites of the State Migration Service of Ukraine and the Police you can find many such stories, to name a few:

 5 citizens of EU were banned from entering Ukraine for the next 3 years only for violation of the traffic rules and not paying the imposed fine (https://dmsu.gov.ua/news/region/6982.html).